Got a Minute extra for God?

 The Complete Jewish Bible (CJB) has been a revelation!
 Published by Messianic Jews who love ישוע (Yeshua), this translation allows readers to experience the deeply Jewish roots of our faith by presenting people, places, and key terms transliterated from Hebrew.
 Every time I read it, I am reminded of Jesus’ words: “Salvation is of the Jews,” which ultimately points back to Him.
 The modern church owes a great debt of gratitude to the Jewish scribes who faithfully preserved the mysterious truths of Yahweh Elohim for millennia, and then wrote about ישוע (Yeshua) HaMaschiach (the Messiah).
 I highly recommend the CJB for anyone looking to gain a deeper understanding of who Jesus is and the Jewish context of the Bible.
 However, like the NLT, it is not designed to be a study Bible, but rather to broaden your perspective on Scripture.

-The primary reason for using this translation, which is based on the public domain “American Standard Version,” is that it is copyright-free and preserves the Jewish context—an essential aspect for this project.
+This translation is based on the Majority Text and public domain “American Standard Version.”
+Thus it is copyright-free, with no verse sharing limits, whilst also preserving some of the Jewish context—an essential aspect of this project.
 I am genuinely grateful for the effort that went into this version, completed in 2020, as it enables me to work freely without worrying about copyright issues.
 This allows me to store the full manuscript and let people compare my edits directly against it.

 The sacred name יהוה (YHWH) appears 6,720 times in the Hebrew Bible, almost three times more often than the word אֱלֹהִים (Elohim, God).
 In English, it is written as YHWH, which is a transliteration of the Hebrew יהוה (Yahweh).